OfficeDev/open-xml-docs/docs/how-to-change-the-print-orientation-of-a-word-processing-document.md

 ms.date: 11/01/2017
 ---

-# How to: Change the print orientation of a word processing document (Open XML SDK)
+# How to: Change the print orientation of a word processing document

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically set the print orientation of a Microsoft Word